 A new type of "cluster booster architecture" has been designed for the DEEP system.

-The final DEEP prototype system will consist of a 128 node Eurotech Aurora Cluster and a 512 node Booster.
+The final DEEP prototype system consists of a 128 node Eurotech Aurora Cluster and a 384 node Booster.

 DEEP takes the concept of compute acceleration to a new level: it combines a standard, InfiniBand™ Cluster using Intel® Xeon® nodes (Cluster Nodes) with an innovative, highly scalable Booster constructed of Intel® Xeon Phi™ co-processors (Booster Nodes) and the EXTOLL high-performance 3D torus network.
 Both interconnects are coupled by Intel® Core™ Booster Interface Nodes.
 This combination provides maximum throughput and scalability on the Booster side, matching the requirements of highly scalable code parts, and supports proven HPC programming models like MPI and OmpSs.
 Code parts with limited scalability (e.g. because of complex control flow or data dependencies) run with high efficiency on the Cluster side, and the transparent bridging of both interconnects facilitates high-speed data transfer between the two sides.